Britton's Neck in Marion County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 12 miles of this location, measured as the crow flies.
 Snowís Island: Den of the Swamp Fox (here, next to this marker); Marion's Camp at Snow's Island (approx. 1.7 miles away); Britton's Neck/Britton's Ferry (approx. 1.7 miles away); Ebenezer United Methodist Church (approx. 6 miles away); Witherspoonís Ferry: Francis Marion Takes Command (approx. 6.2 miles away); Witherspoonís Ferry / Johnsonville (approx. 6.2 miles away); Marion at Portís Ferry / Asbury at Portís Ferry (approx. 6.2 miles away); Pleasant Hill School (approx. 11.3 miles away).
 Touch for a list and map of all markers in Britton's Neck.

 As of Feb 19, 2014, this and the Snow Island marker were both gone.
-A local gentleman at the site said
+A local gentleman at the site said that they had been stolen.
+Too bad.

 — Submitted February 24, 2014, by Bill Welsch of Glen Allen, Virginia.